containers/podman/docs/source/markdown/podman-create.1.md

 #### **\-\-pidfile**=*path*

+When the pidfile location is specified, the container process' PID will be written to the pidfile.
+(This option is not available with the remote Podman client)
+After the container is started, the location for the pidfile can be discovered with the following `podman inspect` command:

+    $ podman inspect --format '{{ .Config.CreateCommand }}' $CID
+    podman run --pidfile $pidfilepath image

-Write the pid of the container process to a file.
+If the pidfile option is not specified, the container process' PID will be written to /run/containers/storage/${storage-driver}-containers/$CID/userdata/pidfile.

-The default pidfile is RunDir/pidfile.
+The default pidfile location is not listed in the `podman inspect` output.

 ## EXAMPLES